schani/clojurec/README.md

 	cd run
 	make

+For a more involved example, see `samples/ios.cljc`.

+### iOS sample app

+To build the iOS sample app, do

+    cd samples
+	./build-ios.sh

+The last step will open an XCode project that will build and run the iOS app that `build-ios.sh` compiled from `samples/ios.cljc`.

 ### From the REPL

 The easiest way to play around with ClojureC interactively is in the namespace `clojurec.core-test`.
 For example: